inatetsu2nd/spectralanalysis_Thai/README.md

 This repository contains materials for a lecture in Thailand titled *“A Practical Guide to Spectral Analysis from Fundamentals to Applications.”*
 Topics include Python-based data analysis, chemometrics, machine learning, and hyperspectral imaging.

-The content is based on the Japanese book *"Spectral Analysis Practical Guide"* by Prof. Tetsuya Inagaki, Nagoya University.
+The content is based on the Japanese book *"Spectral Analysis Practical Guide"* by Tetsuya Inagaki, Nagoya University.

 **Chapters:**
 - Chapter 1: Fundamentals of Spectral Analysis